About The Hollings Cancer Center at the University of South Carolina

 - Cancer Immunology

 - Cancer Prevention & Control

 As cancer research is a vital, continuous need, especially for mesothelioma, investigators engage in basic, clinical and population-based research as part of the center’s multidisciplinary team approach.
 These HCC professionals participate in clinical trials and research protocols, some of which are specific to mesothelioma patients.

-Disclaimer: Hollings Cancer Center at the University of South Carolina has no professional affiliation with Asbestos.com.
+Disclaimer: Dr. Hollings Cancer Center at the University of South Carolina has no professional affiliation with Asbestos.com.

 - Retrieved from: http://www.muschealth.com/gs/CancerCenter.aspx?action=showpage&PageID=P07258

 - Retrieved from: http://cancercenters.cancer.gov/cancer_centers/